-1 - 3 NPMC25 Understand how to apply company specific procedures when responding to reported pipeline gas emergencies 2 - 4 NPMC26 The New Roads and Street Works Act requirements for the provision of signing, lighting and guarding when working in or adjacent to the public highways Network Main Specialist Ski tenance Craftsperson Pressure Management - Ils 2 - 4 NMCPM4 Undertake corrosion inspection activities 1 - 3 NMCPM16 Locate and avoid underground plant and equipment prior to and whilst undertaking activities 1 - 3 NMCPM17 Install signing, lighting and guarding systems 4 - 6 NMCPM18 Understand how to apply diagnostic fault finding procedures to pressure control equipment 3 - 5 NMCPM19 Understand how to operate the systems and processes used for remote pressure monitoring & control of the gas network 2 - 4 NMCPM20 Understand the permitry requirements when maintaining or configuring pressure control equipment 2 - 4 NMCPM21 Understand the company specific and legislative requirements for the inspection and monitoring of mechanical pressure control systems and equipment 2 - 4 NMCPM22 The requirements for corrosion inspection activities in line with the requirements of both the pressure systems safety regulations and pipeline safety regulations 3 - 5 NMCPM23 The hazards associated with working on systems that contain pressurised gas 3 - 5 NMCPM24 The security of gas supply implications when undertaking pressure control work operations 2 - 4 NMCPM25 The implications of the pressure systems safety regulations when assessing the suitability of equipment to be used
+1 - 3 NPMC25 Understand how to apply company specific procedures when responding to reported pipeline gas emergencies 2 - 4 NPMC26 The New Roads and Street Works Act requirements for the provision of signing, lighting and guarding when working in or adjacent to the public highways Network Mair Specialist Sk ntenance Craftsperson Pressure Management - ills 2 - 4 NMCPM4 Undertake corrosion inspection activities 1 - 3 NMCPM16 Locate and avoid underground plant and equipment prior to and whilst undertaking activities 1 - 3 NMCPM17 Install signing, lighting and guarding systems 4 - 6 NMCPM18 Understand how to apply diagnostic fault finding procedures to pressure control equipment 3 - 5 NMCPM19 Understand how to operate the systems and processes used for remote pressure monitoring & control of the gas network 2 - 4 NMCPM20 Understand the permitry requirements when maintaining or configuring pressure control equipment 2 - 4 NMCPM21 Understand the company specific and legislative requirements for the inspection and monitoring of mechanical pressure control systems and equipment 2 - 4 NMCPM22 The requirements for corrosion inspection activities in line with the requirements of both the pressure systems safety regulations and pipeline safety regulations 3 - 5 NMCPM23 The hazards associated with working on systems that contain pressurised gas 3 - 5 NMCPM24 The security of gas supply implications when undertaking pressure control work operations 2 - 4 NMCPM25 The implications of the pressure systems safety regulations when assessing the suitability of equipment to be used

-NMCPM27 The New Roads and Street Works Act requirements for the provision of signing, lighting, and guarding when working in or adjacent to the public highways

-Remember the questions have been written to reflect the Gas Network Craftsperson role.
+- 1 - 3 NMCPM27 The New Roads and Street Works Act requirements for the provision of signing, lighting, and guarding when working in or adjacent to the public highways Remember the questions have been written to reflect the Gas Network Craftsperson role.
 For amplification and guidance refer to Section 2 of the GNC Specification.

-What should I do to prepare for the knowledge and skills assessment?

-You should be prepared to:

-- revise the knowledge criteria listed above - ask your employer or training provider for additional questions that they have prepared to support you - attend the knowledge and skills assessment test which will last 1 hour 15 minutes

-While on-programme, the employer or training provider must ensure you are:

-- familiar with all areas assessed by the knowledge and skills assessment test as listed above - supported in completing a practice test and provide you with constructive feedback to enable you to identify areas you need to carry out further revision in
+What should I You should be prepared to: do to prepare revise the knowledge criteria listed above for the knowledge and ask your employer or training provider for additional skills questions that they have prepared to support you assessment? attend the knowledge and skills assessment test which will last 1 hour 15 minutes While on-programme, the employer or training provider must ensure you are: familiar with all areas assessed by the knowledge and skills assessment test as listed above supported in completing a practice test and supported in completing a practice test and provide you with constructive feedback to enable you to identify areas you need to carry out further revision in